 But in terms of living space, 4th bedroom, porch size, tent material, even weight… the Kampa Dometic Studland 8 Classic is almost identical to the 8-person Vango air tent.

-The only difference that’s probably worth mentioning is how they feel…Vangos have always had a ‘military‘ feeling to them, at least in my opinion.
+The only difference that’s probably worth mentioning is how they feel…Vangos have always had a ‘military‘ feel to them, at least in my opinion.
 It may appeal to some of you, may not, I personally prefer the light and airy feel of the Kampa tents.

 Whichever you pick, I am sure you’ll be using it happily for many years to come.